AmrutaDhage20/JavaDailyPrograms/PracticePrograms/src/EighthJune/READme.md

-Write a Java Program to find the target element using Linear Search.
+Write a code to find circular rotation of an array by K positions.

-Output:
-Element found at index 3
+Output: 3 4 5 1 2